 Any adult (over 18 years of age) who is hurting and in need of Christian care can seek a Stephen Minister.
 It is not necessary to be a member of Holland's UMC to have a Stephen Minister.

 If you, a friend, or a relative would like a Stephen Minister, with the person's permission, you can contact the pastors, the church office, or make a private request by email to email@example.com.

 The Stephen Minister Placement Coordinator will then contact the interested person and arrange a time that they can meet briefly to talk about Stephen Ministry, share expectations and answer questions that the person may have.

-If the person decides he/she would like a Stephen Minister, the referrals coordinator prayerfully links him/her with a Stephen minister.
+If the person decides he/she would like a Stephen Minister, the Stephen Minister Placement Coordinator prayerfully links him/her with a Stephen minister.
 The Stephen Minister and Care Receiver then decide on a schedule to meet and location (normally once a week for 1 hour).